Riordan Groups in higher Dimensions: Laurent Series and Verde-Star structures

 \subsection{Monomials}

-We embed the semigroup $S$ of monic monomials in the larger group $\hat S$ of objects $x^i$, where now we allow any $i\in \Z^d$.
-As a group, $\hat S$ is isomorphic to the additive group $(\Z^d,+)$, the free abelian group on $d$ generators.
+We embed the (commutative, cancellation) semigroup $S$ of monic monomials in the larger group $\hatS$ of objects $x^i$, where now we allow any $i\in \Z^d$.
+As a group, $\hatS$ is isomorphic to the additive group $(\Z^d,+)$, the free abelian group on $d$ generators, via the map $x^i\mapsto i$.
 It has a partial order, defined by

-It is not hard to see that each subset $A\subset\hat S$ that is bounded below has a unique greatest lower bound.
+(Equivalently, $m\le n$ means that $n/m\in S$.)
+It is not hard to see that each subset $A\subset\hatS$ that is bounded below has a unique greatest lower bound.
 We denote this lower bound by $\inf A$.